|Nutritional Guidelines (per serving)|

 Beat the egg yolks in a small bowl and set aside.

 Melt the butter in a large saucepan over low heat; stir in flour.
-Cook, stirring, for 2 minutes.
+Cook, stirring, for two minutes.

 Gradually add the milk to the flour and butter mixture, stirring constantly.
 Continue to cook until the sauce has thickened, stirring frequently.